kown2801/CDMFT/ImpuritySolver/README.md

 If you have trouble following the steps you can always contact me (nicolas.kowalski.2016@polytechnique.org)

 %========= INSTALLATION ==========%
+In order to be able to install this program, you need to first follow the steps of teh README.md file in the main directory When this is all done and properly installed, come back in this directory and type the two commands :
+$ . export.sh
+$ make
+There will maybe be a warning message about destructors.
+Just ignore it.
+That's it you are set up to use this impurity solver.

 %========= USAGE ==========%
 Always use the command :